 Behaviour and ecology

 Little black shags are highly gregarious species, especially after breeding although birds are also seen singly or in small groups.
 Conspicuous flocks of up to 100 birds (sometimes more) feed, roost and travel together at estuaries, lakes and rivers.
 They forage co-operatively, herding and encircling shoals of small fish.
 Birds feed throughout the day but rest at times on rocks, shingle, or river banks or mudflats.
 Roosting is in flocks in trees or on rocky outcrops on the shoreline.
+At Lake Rotoiti, near Rotorua, little black shags use a diversion wall in the lake for nesting, roosting and as a sentinel position for fishing.
 Little black shags are strong fliers, usually just above the water surface and often in a V formation.
 Males display a variety of mate-attraction and territorial displays at or near the nest, including wing-waving, gargling, pointing, kink-throating and hopping.

 Little black shags mainly consume small fish caught in fresh or marine environments.